philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 # Datalog vs Prolog

 The relationship between datalog and prolog has been puzzling to me for a while.
-Like many questions, there are layers of sophistication to which approach it.
+Like many questions, there are layers of sophistication in how one approaches it.

 At the initial layer, one describes what datalog is.
 It is prolog with no compound terms (`a` but not `cons(x,cons(y,z)))`.
 It is bottom up executed and can be implemented using database query techniques.
 Datalog has superior termination properties and is more declarative in this sense than prolog.